barajasalfredo13/Comb.Mod.SAQ.Pix/README.md

 ✨::: Updates :::✨
-- Individual Feedthrough Fusion360 was generated
+- Feedthrough Adapter Fusion360 File was generated
 - Designed, Modeled, and created Drawings for Pixel Shadow Masks.
 - Smoothed pixels so that they match shadow masks
 - Labeled Pixel Tiles with Letter Codes so that they match the Stencil Letters.